aiverify-foundation/aiverify/docs/getting-started/preparation-of-input-files.md

 All input files should be smaller than 4GB and be serialized by pickle or joblib (except for image datasets and TensorFlow models).

-For reference on how the model and dataset files can be prepared, check out the sample python notebook [here](). <!-- TODO: Link -->
+For reference on how the model and dataset files can be prepared, check out the provided samples for [tabular](prepare-tabular.ipynb) and [image](prepare-image.ipynb) respectively.